apognu/tuigreet/README.md

 ### Pre-built binaries

 Pre-built binaries of `tuigreet` for several architectures can be found in the [releases](https://github.com/apognu/tuigreet/releases) section of this repository.
 The [tip prerelease](https://github.com/apognu/tuigreet/releases/tag/tip) is continuously built and kept in sync with the `master` branch.

-Actual tag releases will be created when the project stabilizes.

 ## Configuration